tomoconaka/COVID19-HGI-clinical-value/README.md

 Competitive risk model adjusting for age, sex, age*sex, study, and genetic PCs1:10

+covid-19 related death was defined as doctor diagnosed or death with cause of death as ICD10 codes of `U71` or `U72` .

 ```{r}
 library(cmprsk)
 #assign covid-19 related death as 2